Haunting New York show draws crowds, masked stars

 NEW YORK A haunted house, it's not.
-But for theatregoers including many high-profile celebrities hidden behind masks, "Sleep No More" certainly is haunting.
+But for theatergoers including many high-profile celebrities hidden behind masks, "Sleep No More" certainly is haunting.

-Dubbed "immersive theatre" by directors Felix Barrett and Maxine Doyle of British theatre company Punchdrunk, the new show compels audience members to roam five floors and almost 100 rooms of the fictional 1930s McKittrick Hotel in search of performances -- small snatches of dance or largely silent scenes between actors -- that will lead them on an adventure.
+Dubbed "immersive theater" by directors Felix Barrett and Maxine Doyle of British theater company Punchdrunk, the new show compels audience members to roam five floors and almost 100 rooms of the fictional 1930s McKittrick Hotel in search of performances -- small snatches of dance or largely silent scenes between actors -- that will lead them on an adventure.

 With nods to the likes of filmmakers Alfred Hitchcock and Stanley Kubrick, the show sends its audience -- all wearing Venetian beak masks -- drifting though graveyards, creepy corridors and sinister hospitals looking for items and performances that interest them.